k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_file_level_masking_implementation.md

 # File Level Masking Implementation

-Running TDM table-level tasks on files require an creation of the file's interface and a customization of the TDM flows (extract, delete, and load flows).
+Running TDM table-level tasks on files requires the creation of the file's interface and a customization of the TDM flows (extract, delete, and load flows).

 The [Catalog configuration](/articles/39_fabric_catalog/05_cataloging_of_files.md) supports both methods:

 -  A dataset (table) represents a physical file (1:1 relation between the files and datasets).
 - A dataset (table) represents a folder that can have multiple files with the same format.

-Each methods requires a different TDM customization.
+Each method requires a different TDM customization.

-To illustrate the E2E process, the *File Cataloging - Demo* extension is available, and can be found on the [K2exchange](/articles/04_fabric_studio/28_web_k2exchange.md)'s list of the extensions.
+To illustrate the E2E process, the *File Cataloging - Demo* extension is available, and can be found on the [K2exchange](/articles/04_fabric_studio/28_web_k2exchange.md)'s list of extensions.
 This extension can be installed into your project, and it offers several comprehensive examples of file cataloging.
-The extension includes the flows examples for CSV, XML, JSON, Avro and HTTP formats.
+The extension includes the flow examples for CSV, XML, JSON, Avro, and HTTP formats.
 Instructions on how to use the extension can be found in its README file.

 ## A Dataset (table) Represents a Physical File